SwannSG/simpleCMS/public/markdown/event-stub-3.md

 ![](images/yoga-origin.jpeg)

-Title: Supple Leopard Workshop
+Supple Leopard Workshop

 A short description of how fantastic the workshop is.
 Stretching and muscle extension to become a supple leopard.
 Not a supple lion.

-When :  Saturday, 30 October 2016, 3.30pm
+Saturday, 30 October 2016, 3.30pm

-Where: The New Citadel
+The New Citadel

 Sheet: NameOfSheetInGoogleDocs